11am-dev/Resume/README.md

 # Resume
-My resume from web dev course
+My resume from web dev course only using HTML